 As you get older, your hearing and vision may start to fade.
-Although, it is possible to have an injury that results in more sudden hearing or vision loss.
-If this happens to you or a loved one, you will likely be unprepared to handle the impact the accident could have on your life.
+However, it is possible to suffer an injury that results in more sudden hearing or vision loss.
+If this happens to you or a loved one, you will likely be unprepared to handle the impact that a hearing or vision injury can have on your life.

 Types of Vision and Hearing Loss

 There are many different instances of vision and hearing loss.
 Each case is different and should be treated with the utmost care.
 These are just some of the many injuries one might experience: